shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 We can use these queries and so get rid of specialized picking method code.

 Keep in mind that these queries are asynchronous.
 A query's result is never available in the same frame that the query is issued.
+This is different from OpenGL ES 3 where query result may be available in the same frame.
+It's an application portability concern.

 ```javascript
 gl.beginQuery(gl.ANY_SAMPLES_PASSED, query);